svilenJUNIOR/JokesRepository/README.md

+Exercises - Basic problems I found on the internet

-First php program.
+JokesRepository - First php program.
 Using xampp - appache as server and phpMyAdmin mysql database The application uses both session to store the UserId and cookie to store the UserName.
 As it's just a training exercise it lacks basic styling.